hernanponcedeleon/Dat3M/README.md

 ```
 Note that some of the parameterised tests generate thousands of test instances simultaneously, which can cause out of memory error in some systems.
 The issue will be addressed in a future release.

-Note that JUnit generates thousands of parametrised tests, which can cause out of memory error in some systems.
-The issue will be addressed in the next release.

 Usage
 ======
 For checking reachability: